Presidency of Religious Affairs: Australia

 The Diyanet provides services to about a dozen mosques and associations in Australia.
-The Diyanet has an office in Sydney and Melbourne that are each responsible for different states.
+The Diyanet has an office in Sydney and Melbourne that are responsible for different states.
 Some of the major mosques in Sydney and Melbourne are administered by the Diyanet including Sunshine Mosque and Auburn Gallipoli Mosque.
-Some of the regional mosques administered by the Diyanet include Mildura and Shepparton in Victoria, Wollongong in NSW, Renmark in South Australia and Bundaberg in Queensland.
+Some of the regional mosques administered by the Diyanet include Mildura and Shepparton in Victoria, Wollongong in NSW, Renmark in South Australia, Forestdale and Bundaberg in Queensland.

 Austria

 The Avusturya Türk Islam Kültür ve Sosyal Yardımlaşma Birliği (abbreviated ATIB) is the largest Muslim organization in Austria and in 2018 had between 75 and 100 thousand members.

 The roots of the ATIB are found in Turkish immigration to Austria from the 1960s onwards.
 The goal of its foundation was to create a Turkish-nationalist movement of Islam and to prevent adherents from joining mosques run by the Millî Görüş.
 As a new religious law came into effect in 2015 in Austria, Islamic congregations and community organisations had to find domestic sources of revenue as foreign financing of religious institutions was banned.
-The then-president of the Diyanet, Mehmet Görmez (2011 - 2017) called for Muslims to argue against the new law.
+The then-president of the Diyanet, Mehmet Görmez (2011–2017) called for Muslims to argue against the new law.
 In 2019, a number of imams employed by the ATIB, who had to leave the country due to the new regulations, launched a legal challenge the regulations which was rejected by the Constitutional Court of Austria.
 An immigrant party called Social Austria of the Future has ties to Diyanet.